ConsenSysMesh/live-libs/README.md

 __Warning:__ This software is under active development and the Live Libs registry will be replaced without warning.
 (Other than this warning.)

+## TODO

+* Also provide an installer that generates the abstract libs so developers can use normal import statements.
+* Consider multiple environments, as well as how to test against these libraries.

 ## Author

 Dave Hoover <dave.hoover@consensys.net>